Glossoptosis

 Glossoptosis is a medical condition and abnormality which involves the downward displacement or retraction of the tongue.
+This mostly affects infants and children.
 It may cause non-fusion of the hard palate, causing cleft palate.

-It is one of the features of Pierre Robin sequence and Down syndrome.
+It can also cause difficulties with feeding and upper airway obstructions.
+Glossoptosis could be a symptom of a birth defect from Pierre Robin Syndrome.
+It can also arise with Down syndrome and cerebral palsy.